GCSChris/TinyEngine/README.md

 ## Final Project - Description

+The industry is getting positive buzz as Nolan and Shigeru have been talking about your studio.
+But dynamics change rapidly in the game industry, and your team has once again decided to part ways and form a new studio.
+Your team during this time has also developed a nice codebase of intellectual property, and has decided forming a 'game making' studio is the best option.
+Your team has decided it will start building an impressive piece of middleware (i.e. a tool or technology that is not a game) to showcase at the giant tradeshows (PAX East, GDC, E3, etc.)

 ## Options

 ### Option 1 - Tech Demo 2D or 3D

 Often a game mechanic or graphical technique is later developed into a game.
 For your final project you can build a high powered tech demo.
 This should be a short showcase of some feature demo that showcases your technology.
+The demo can be 2D or 3D.

 Some examples of tech demos
+- https://www.youtube.com/watch?v=ni-SmkCY-Sw (2D game demo showing off only 1 feature that is sufficiently complex)
+- https://www.youtube.com/watch?v=4W8zxAV8RRY (2D game engine lighting effects)
+- https://www.youtube.com/watch?v=LseTVMkG7V8 (An even better 2D game engine lighting effects, something like this is final project worthy if incorporated into platformer)
+- https://www.youtube.com/watch?v=gLAYBdHxfjs (Shows a few of the features of a game tool)
+- https://www.youtube.com/watch?v=jVlxmC2qBGU (Unity3D Tech demo showing off one simple but high powered toggable feature in an editor).

 ### Option 2 - Game Maker

 For your final project, you may make a 'game maker'.
 That is, you will build a tool that someone with no C++ knowledge can use.
 Our pybind11 lab is a good starting point.
+You should document some 2D API for your games.

+Some examples for inspiration
+- Look at Gamemakers API for inspiration of what commands are exposed. http://docs2.yoyogames.com/
+- https://www.youtube.com/watch?v=b8RyQSvmrEU (Shows a neat console editor)
+- https://www.youtube.com/watch?v=oU69bjOMTUc (Another platformer, shows off some cool extensions to our project, with transparency, particles, etc.)
+- https://www.youtube.com/watch?v=o59PVYfKlzQ (A little RPG like game.
+Neat effects, and can benefit from some sort of scripting engine for battle sequences).
+- https://www.youtube.com/watch?v=5ZuQIbMEjLw (Here is GoDot engine.
+I would look to GoDot and GameMaker as inspiration).

+### Constraints on Options 1 and 2

+The constraints are that you have to build the majority of your technology.
+3rd party libraries for a physics engine are okay, and must be cited.
+3rd party game or graphics engines may not be used (e.g. you cannot build a tech demo with Ogre3D or Unity3D).

 ## Requirements (For either option)